meh/urna/README.md

 namespaces and resources, and standard requests to these resources will receive proper answers.

-These includes `OPTIONS` requests being properly processed, requests on non-existent resources being answered with `404` and verbs not implemented for the resource being answered with a `405`.
+It includes `OPTIONS` requests being properly processed, requests on non-existent resources being answered with `404` and verbs not implemented for the resource being answered with a `405`.